PedroHqdeS/etl_architecture/README.md

   paths for entities within the Data Lake and are placed inside *layers* must have the classes in this directory as superclasses.
-- **pipelines:** Contains the components responsible for standardizing the data processing flow through Data Lake's layers as well applying rules and transformations defined for each layer.
+- **pipelines:** Contains the components responsible for standardizing the data processing flow through Data Lake's layers as well as applying rules and transformations defined for each layer.
   - **base:** Base code defining the responsibilities and behaviors described above.
 All components that will perform tasks that involve data manipulations